Alan Carr: Radio

 Carr made his radio presenting debut on Christmas Day 2007 for BBC Radio 2 as part of their Festive Highlights with the show Alan Carr's Christmas Box.
-He filled in on BBC Radio 6 Music on 16 February and 14 June 2008 for Adam and Joe and co-presented The Russell Brand Show on 4 October 2008.
+He filled in on BBC Radio 6 Music on 16 February and 14 June 2008, for Adam and Joe and co-presented The Russell Brand Show on 4 October 2008.
 He also presented Alan Carr's Comedy Outings for BBC Radio 2 in 2008.

 On 25 April 2009, Carr began hosting Going Out with Alan Carr, a new show for BBC Radio 2, in conjunction with Emma Forbes (later replaced by Melanie Sykes).
 The show was broadcast every Saturday evening from 6 pm to 8 pm.
-On 6 March 2012 it was reported that he had made the decision to leave to focus on his Chatty Man show.
+On 6 March 2012, it was reported that he had made the decision to leave to focus on his Chatty Man show.
 His last show was on 31 March 2012.
 Carr was replaced by Liza Tarbuck.
 He returned on Boxing Day 2015 for a one-off show on the station.

-For four weeks in January/February 2017 Carr again returned to BBC Radio 2 to sit in for Paul O'Grady on his Sunday show.
+For four weeks in January/February 2017, Carr again returned to BBC Radio 2 to sit in for Paul O'Grady on his Sunday show.
 Carr reunited with Sykes to present a 10-week show called Summer Escapes sitting in for Graham Norton on Saturdays from July to September on BBC Radio 2 yearly from 2017 until its final run in 2020 following Norton's departure from the station.
 It included features based around summer including the British Seaside Survey.

 Stand-up

 Carr performs stand-up regularly, on tour and on television.
 He became a regular performer on the Manchester comedy circuit in his 20s, where he met fellow comedians Jason Manford, Justin Moorhouse and John Bishop, and had his own monthly comedy and cabaret show Alan Carr's Ice Cream Sunday at the Manchester Comedy Store.

 In 2001, Carr won the City Life Best Newcomer of the Year and the BBC New Comedy Awards.

 Carr has been featured in three Edinburgh shows and in 2007 he toured throughout the UK, which was followed by a DVD entitled Tooth Fairy Live.
 He has performed at the Apollo Theatre in London, which was televised for the BBC One series Live at the Apollo, and has been featured in the Royal Variety Performance.

-He has appeared and performed at many festivals, including the Reading and Leeds Festivals, Latitude Festival and Kilkenny Comedy Festival.
+He has appeared and performed at many festivals, including the Reading and Leeds Festivals, Latitude Festival in Suffolk and Kilkenny Comedy Festival in Ireland.
 He has performed stand-up internationally, including an appearance at the Just for Laughs festival in Montreal.

-In March 2010, Carr took part in Channel 4's Comedy Gala, a benefit show held at the 02 Arena in aid of Great Ormond Street Children's Hospital.
+In March 2010, Carr took part in Channel 4's Comedy Gala, a benefit show held at the O2 Arena in aid of Great Ormond Street Children's Hospital in London.